WellthCare

 Waste #1: Unused or delayed preventive care

-When employees skip annual physicals, delay screenings, or fail to fill maintenance prescriptions, small problems become big (and expensive) ones.
-A system that gamifies prevention-offering real, spendable dollars for scans, labs, and adherence-flips this dynamic.
+When employees skip annual physicals, delay screenings, or don't fill maintenance prescriptions, small problems become big (and expensive) ones.
+A system that gamifies prevention (offering real, spendable dollars for scans, labs, and adherence) flips this dynamic.
 Employees earn rewards, stay healthier, and your claims costs drop.

 Waste #2: Opacity in pharmacy pricing

 Pharmacy Benefit Managers (PBMs) often operate on spread pricing and hidden rebates.
-Switching to a transparent, aligned pharmacy-one that shares savings directly with the employer and employee-can reduce drug costs by 20-40% without changing a single medication.
+WellthCare Pharmacy replaces that opacity with transparent, aligned pricing, typically saving 20-40% on drugs without changing a single medication.
+Switching to a transparent, aligned pharmacy, one that shares savings directly with the employer and employee, can reduce drug costs by 20-40% without changing a single medication.

 Waste #3: Billing friction

 Encourage employees to use bill-reduction services that negotiate down out-of-network or surprise bills.
-These services typically reduce bills by an average of 70%, and the savings can be shared with the employee as a reward-further driving engagement and trust.
+These services typically reduce bills by an average of 70%, and the savings can be shared with the employee as a reward, boosting engagement and trust.

 Move high-cost populations to appropriate coverage